ThePublicGoodProjects/watson_chatbot/README.md

 Built using watston simple assistant api (nodejs sdk): (https://github.com/watson-developer-cloud/assistant-simple).

+**Currently in Beta - This was developed as a proof of concept and is under development**

 ## Getting Started

 1. In the application folder, copy the *.env.example* file and create a file called *.env*